 04 of 07

 Vegemite is a dark brown, savory spread.
-It was invented in 1922 by Dr. Cyril Callister, a chemist employed by the Fred Walker Company (later bought by Kraft).
-Its taste can best be described as salty with a subtle bitterness (although honestly this is one product that defies description).
-It is lightly spread on toast or crackers with some butter.
+It was invented in 1922 by Dr. Cyril Callister, a chemist employed by the Fred Walker Company.
+Its taste can best be described as salty with a subtle bitterness; it is lightly spread on toast or crackers with some butter.
 It can also be spread on toast with peanut butter or cheese slices and sometimes used to flavor soup stocks.
 New Zealanders, while many like Vegemite, tend to prefer Marmite.
 Marmite has quite a similar taste to Vegemite, but it's slightly sweeter.Continue to 5 of 7 below.

 05 of 07